The BC Chamber of Commerce’s 2021 AGM & Conference will be an online event due to COVID-19 restrictions.

 - Michael Goehring, President and CEO, Mining Association of BC

-- Bryan Cox, President and CEO, BC LNG Alliance
+- Bryan Cox, President and CEO, Canadian LNG Alliance

 - Susan Yurkovich, President and CEO, Council of Forest Industries